rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/sessions.rst

 .. note::
     - SSL session ID persistence (SSL_ID) is not appropriate for application-level session persistence because many SSL clients regularly renegotiate their SSL session ID.
-To achieve application-level session persistence you should either use IP-based session persistence, or decrypt the traffic and use HTTP method if applicable.
+To achieve application-level session persistence, you should either use IP-based session persistence, or decrypt the traffic and use HTTP method if applicable.

 .. include:: methods/get-show-session-persistence-configuration-v1.0-account-loadbalancers-loadbalancerid-sessionpersistence.rst